Greece in the Eurovision Song Contest 2023

-Greece is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom.
-The Greek broadcaster Hellenic Broadcasting Corporation (ERT) internally selected Victor Vernicos to represent the country with the song "What They Say", which he composed himself.
-Vernicos was announced as the artist on 30 January, while the song was presented to the public on 12 March.
+Greece was represented at the Eurovision Song Contest 2023 with the song "What They Say" written and performed by Victor Vernicos.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), internally selected its entry for the contest.
+Vernicos was announced as the artist on 30 January 2023, while the song was presented to the public on 12 March.
+The entry selection process was subject to a legal challenge by second-place candidate Melissa Mantzoukis; however, Vernicos' participation was ultimately allowed to continue.